arpitingle/Library-of-Ethereum/README.md

 Curated Collection of Ethereum Ecosystem Resources

 ## Contributions
 - If you want anything to be added you can create an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)
-- Fork the repo and make a PR.
+- Alternatively, you can fork the repo and make a PR.

 ## Table of Contents
 - [Basics](#basics)